Fellow, McKinsey & Company

 What work experience/internships did you have before beginning with Imperial College Business School?

-Except from the two years I spent at the Junior Enterprise HEC, a small student-led consulting organisation at the University of Lausanne, I didn’t have any formal work experience to showcase when I applied to the programme.
-However, I had spent a few years developing and maintaining, as a personal hobby, a few websites and Android applications, some of which became quite popular and attracted millions of users and considerable advertising revenues.
+I did not have any formal work experience when I applied to the programme, except from a teaching assistant role and the two years I spent at the Junior Enterprise HEC, a small student-led consulting organisation at the University of Lausanne.
+However, I had spent a few years developing and maintaining a few websites and Android applications as a hobby, some of which became quite popular with millions of visitors/users and considerable advertising revenues.

 What is you greatest academic, professional or personal awards/achievement?

-This is probably not the most lucrative of my projects but definitely the one in which I invested the most of my time: Profecie, a science-fiction novel that I self-published last summer after a successful crowdfunding campaign (in French only, www.profecie.ch).
+This is probably not the most lucrative of my projects but definitely the one in which I invested the most of my time: Profecie, a science-fiction novel that I self-published the year before joining Imperial, after a successful crowdfunding campaign (in French only, www.profecie.ch).
 It marked the end of almost three years of writing for a book in which I mixed all my passions for technology, economics, politics and, of course, story-telling!
-It is a really rewarding experience when you hear from people who read your book, got captivated by its universe and have their own opinion on each of the characters.
+It is a rewarding experience when you hear from people who read your book, got captivated by its universe and have their own opinion on each of the characters.
 I really hope to be able to write the second volume and have it translated in English in a few years when time will allow again.
-Studies have kept me busier than I expected!
+Studies and work have kept me busier than I expected!

 Studying MSc Business Analytics

-Why did you decide to study your programme and why specifically at Imperial College Business School?
+Why did you decide to study the MSc Business Analytics and why specifically at Imperial College Business School?

 In the Swiss culture and education system (quite similar to the German one), possessing a Master’s degree is pretty much a requirement for you to be considered seriously in the job market and to apply to most popular positions.
 It was thus natural for me to think about where I would pursue my studies at the postgraduate level.

-Imperial College was (and still is) one of the only top schools in the world to offer a degree in Business Analytics.
-I could have continued towards economics but I was finding it a bit too research-oriented (leading more easily to PhDs and research positions than to the industry), and my feeling was that studying management wouldn’t make me learn much more than I already knew from my undergraduate degree.
+Imperial College was (and still is) one of the few top schools in the world to offer a degree in Business Analytics.
+I could have continued towards economics but I was finding it a bit too research-oriented (leading more easily to PhDs and research positions than to the industry), and my feeling was that studying management wouldn’t make me learn much more than I already knew from my undergraduate degree, and can still be studied later on through an MBA.
 Business Analytics was the perfect combination of technical and business thinking, keeping open doors in both IT firms and traditional finance/strategy companies, and I thought it would complement very well with my previous experience in web development.
-Also, data science is a very hot topic these days.
+In addition, data science is a very hot topic these days.

 What makes the MSc Business Analytics at Imperial College Business School unique?

-It is designed specifically to fill the knowledge gaps in the industry; not based on what academics or the government deem to be important but based on what you will need to perform in the business world.
+It is designed specifically to fill the knowledge gaps in the industry.
 The technologies taught are modern, adequate and directly applicable in real life.
-I had my first technical interview in a large firm two months ago and was surprised to see that all the questions I was asked were touching on almost exactly the same topics and tools we covered in class.
+I had my first technical interviews during the programme and was surprised to see that all the questions I was asked touched on almost exactly the same topics and tools we covered in class.

 What has been the most challenging part of the programme?

-You are on your own a lot since simply going to the lectures and handing your assignments on time won’t be sufficient to acquire the necessary skills to perform well in interviews and later in your job.
-Courses give you the direction, highlight which tools are important to know and how to approach problems, but they clearly don’t go far enough and if you really want to master the topic you will have to allocate a lot of time for self-study.
-The reason is that business analytics is a totally different field from our undergraduate degree (for most of us), so there is a lot of catching up to do.
-For example, courses won’t really teach you how to program beyond what is strictly necessary for the assignments, so if you are interested to get the most out of each programming language you will probably have to spend a few dozen extra hours on online classes in Computer Science.
+You are on your own a lot since simply going to the lectures and handing your assignments on time will not be sufficient to acquire the necessary skills to perform well in interviews and later in your job.
+Courses give you the direction, highlight which tools are important and how to approach problems, but if you really want to master the topic, you will have to allocate a lot of time for self-study.
+The reason is that business analytics is a very different field from our undergraduate degree (for most of us), so there is a lot of catching up needed.
+For example, the courses will teach you what is strictly necessary for the assignments, but if you are interested to get the most out of each programming language you will probably have to spend a few dozen extra hours on online classes in Computer Science.

 Working with others